hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ![](images/PilotFCRT.png)

-- Spy FCRT's: These FCRT's are disguised as an asteroid with extra cloaking devices, built to spy on enemies.
+- Spy FCRT's: These FCRT's are disguised as an asteroid, equipped with extra cloaking devices and built to spy on enemy locations.

 ![](images/SpyFCRT.png)